 The Jewish Community of Split is one of the oldest in Europe.
-The archaeological findings from the nearby Roman city Salona prove that the Jews lived there together with the Romans.
-Thanks to that, we know that the Jewish Community was established in Salona between 2nd and 3rd century.
+The archaeological findings from the nearby Roman Salona prove that the Jews had lived there together with the Romans from at least 2nd or 3rd century.
 Later on, the citizens of Salona escaped the attacks of the Barbarians and inhabited the Diocletian’s Palace.
 The Jews came along.

-The existing Community was enlarged in the 16th century by the great number of Sephardic Jews from Spain and Portugal and by the big wave of Ashkenazi Jews in 18th century.
-However, there has never been more that 300 official members of the Community.
+The existing Community was enlarged in 1500 by a great number of Sephardi Jews and in 1700 by the big wave of Ashkenazim.
+However, there has never been more that 350 members of the Community.
 Nevertheless, the Jews have often been among the ones who have contributed to the development and the welfare of the city.
 They were responsible for the first dock and the quarantine of the city harbor, first bookstore, first library, first distillery… They had the same privileges as other citizens and that is way they felt good and safe in Split.

 The Jewish ghetto was probably among the latest ones formally established in Europe (1717).
-The synagogue was built in 1510, after the former one was destroyed in the fire.
+The synagogue was built in 1510, after a former one was destroyed in a fire.
 It is among the only three medieval synagogues in Croatia that has remained active after the Second World War.

-In 1573. the Jews set up their own cemetery on the slope of Marjan hill above the city.
+In 1573 the Jews set up their own cemetery on the slope of Marjan, a hill above the city.
 After the WW2 they got a parcel at the municipal cemetery but the old cemetery stayed in the possession of the Community and has never been removed.
 Today it represents a landmark that no Jewish tourist should miss.